neutron-org/neutron-docs/docs/neutron-core/interchain-txs/overview.md

 > Note: you can have a look at the `MsgRegisterInterchainQuery` documentation in the [Messages](./messages.md) chapter to learn how IBC port naming works.

-Please refer to the [Relaying](../../relaying/ibc-relayer-guide.md) section for full IBC relaying documentation.
+Please refer to the [IBC Relaying](../../relaying/ibc-relayer-guide.md) section for full IBC relaying documentation.